 The Year 12 Common Content consists of one module Texts and Human Experiences which is also common to the Year 12 Standard and Year 12 Advanced courses where students analyse and explore texts and apply skills in synthesis.
-Students study 2-4 additional syllabus modules (selected based on their needs and

-Students study 2-4 additional syllabus modules (selected based on their neeus and interests).

-Students m าav also s study an optional teacher- develo oped mo odul le.
+- ☐ Students study 2-4 additional syllabus modules (selected based on their needs and interests). - ☐ Students may also study an optional teacher-developed module.